nickc1/nickc1.github.io/skNLA.md

 {% endhighlight %}

 Next, we need to fit the training data (rebuild the a shadow manifold) and make predictions for the test set.
+(22 seconds on a macbook air)

 {% highlight python linenos %}
 NLA.fit(Xtrain, ytrain) #fit the data (rebuilding the attractor)

-nn_list = np.arange(1,max_nn,10,dtype='int')
+nn_list = np.arange(1,200,dtype='int') #first 200 NN
 ypred = NLA.predict(Xtest, nn_list)

 score = NLA.score(ytest) #score